vivitt/bank-account-kata/README.md

 <img src='./public/Screen Shot 2024-07-29 at 22.08.10.png' alt='Home view screenshot' width='600'/>
 </div>

+#### Pagination
+The results are paginated, showing up to ten movements per page.
+Users can navigate through the pages by clicking the arrow buttons at the bottom of the list to go to the first, previous, next, or last page.

 ## Project set up

 To set up this project locally: